corda/corda-docs/content/en/docs/corda-enterprise/4.5/tokens-sdk/introduction.md

     cordaCompile "$tokens_release_group:tokens-workflows:$tokens_release_version"

-5. Add selection module:

-    cordaCompile "$tokens_release_group:tokens-selection:$tokens_release_version"

-6. For `FiatCurrency` and `DigitalCurrency` definitions, add:

-    cordaCompile "$tokens_release_group:tokens-money:$tokens_release_version"

-7. To use the `deployNodes` task, add the following dependencies to your root `build.gradle` file:
+5. To use the `deployNodes` task, add the following dependencies to your root `build.gradle` file:

     cordapp "$tokens_release_group:tokens-contracts:$tokens_release_version"
     cordapp "$tokens_release_group:tokens-workflows:$tokens_release_version"

-8. Add the following to the `deployNodes` task with the following syntax:
+6. Add the following to the `deployNodes` task with the following syntax:

     nodeDefaults {
         projectCordapp {